 One of our very own, Wesley Cardone (N8QM), has written an article that is published in this month’s QEX magazine.
+The article features the DC characterization of the diode for computer simulation.
 The magazine should have arrived at your doorstep in the last couple of days.
 Click here or the photo above to read all about it.

 Dale Cole (K8TS) of (also for reference) the Jackson Cascades Amateur Radio Society has offered some tips on how to determine when to work a DX station such as the Bouvet operation.
 Go to: DXsummit.fi and open the site: As I look at the chart, 30 meters looks best between 1400 and 0100z, 17 meters between 0200 and 1300z with… Read more »